 According to the impressions gathered during the fair, many operators perceive a certain ambiguity between the new legislation and the existing guidelines, which in some passages result difficult to interpret or to be applied consistently.

-In particular, there still remain various aspects are poorly defined linked to the agricultural component of the plants, including how this should be monitored and demonstrated over time.
+In particular, several aspects related to the agricultural component of the plants, including how this should be monitored and demonstrated over time.

-It is precisely on this ground that we are concentrating today an important part of the comparison between operators, because agrivoltaics is not just an energy technology but a system that must credibly integrate agricultural production and energy.
+It is precisely on this ground that an important part of the debate between operators is concentrated today, because agrivoltaics is not only an energy technology but a system that must credibly integrate agricultural production and energy.

 The interest of the operators who manage the plants

-During the moments of discussion at the fair, an interesting element also emerged with respect to the positioning of instruments such as TETHYS.
+During the discussions at the fair, an interesting element also emerged regarding the positioning of instruments such as TETHYS.

-L'greater interest It came mostly from small to medium-sized businesses, Often directly involved in operational management of agrivoltaic systems.
+The greatest interest came above all from small to medium-sized businesses, Often directly involved in operational management of agrivoltaic systems.

-These are subjects who they compare daily with the agricultural management of surfaces and with the need to monitor crop response over time, thewater use and thevegetative trend.
+These are subjects who they deal with the agricultural management of the surfaces on a daily basis and with the need to monitor crop response, water use and vegetative growth over time.

-In this context, the availability of objective data and of observation instruments continues becomes a fundamental condition to transform the integration between agriculture and energy in a verifiable process and not just declared.
+In this context, the availability of objective data and continuous observation tools becomes a fundamental condition for transforming the integration between agriculture and energy into a verifiable process and not just declared.

 A discussion with AIAS on Italy's role in agrivoltaics